jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 2. Enter the application URL (see Application Link details page) and select **Create new link**.
 3. Select **Continue** on the warning message.
 This is not a problem.
 4. Complete the form:
-   - Application Name - Enter a name for your Jenkins instance.
+   - Application Name - Enter a name to help you identify this Jenkins instance.
    - Application Type - Leave as Generic Application.
-   - Service Provider Name - Enter ???
-Or same as description???
+   - Service Provider Name - Enter the same name you used for Application Name.
    - Consumer Key - See Application Link details page.
    - Shared secret - Enter the secret you created when registering Bitbucket Server as a consumer.
    - Request Token URL - See Application Link details page.